REMEDY : BNSSG referral pathways & Joint Formulary

 Inducing menopause (with GnRH analogues or surgery) can be a (short-term) treatment offered to some women to manage endometriosis.
 HRT is important for these women to reduce the risks of early menopause including osteoporosis and cardiovascular disease, as well as providing adequate symptom control.

-If required, continuous combined HRT (oestrogen and progestogen) is advised in all women with endometriosis, even following total hysterectomy, until the age of natural menopause (age 51).
+If required, continuous combined HRT (oestrogen and progestogen) is advised in women with endometriosis, even following total hysterectomy, until the age of natural menopause (age 51).
 This is due to the risk of stimulation +/- malignant transformation of endometrial deposits.

 The operating surgeon may advise holding HRT for 3 months post-operatively to enable regression of residual areas which were not safe to excise.